nathanroberts55/long-haul/_posts/2021-8-10-building-a-sushi-bot-with-python.md

 ### Conclusion

 I had a wonderful time planning and developing this bot that helped automate a tradition that has grown near and dear to my heart.
 It also was a great exercise in python, which I love more and more as I spend time learning about every day.

+If you would like to see the code for the bot, visit my GitHub for the [Sushi Bot](https://github.com/nathanroberts55/sushi_bot)

 As always, I appreciate you for taking the time to read about my discoveries and learning in my tech journey!
 If you want more visibility into my day-to-day learning follow me on [Twitter](https://twitter.com/naterobertstech) or reach out to me directly using the [Contact Page](https://naterobertstech.com/contact/).